reportportal/docs/src/md/src/InstallationSteps/DeployReportPortalDocker.md

 ```

 Please choose set the values of these variables that are right for your system.

+You can also change PostgreSQL host by passing a new value to POSTGRES_SERVER environment [variable](https://reportportal.io/docs/Additional-configuration-parameters).

 3. ElasticSearch configuration prerequisites for analyzer service